Jose Siri Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.45 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks' 4.44 team ERA ranks 21st across all league pitching staffs.

-- Diamondbacks pitchers combine to give up 88 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to allow 89 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- Gallen (9-2 with a 2.84 ERA and 104 strikeouts in 98 1/3 innings pitched) aims for his 10th victory when he makes the start for the Diamondbacks, his 17th of the season.
+- Davies makes the start for the Diamondbacks, his ninth of the season.
+He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

-- His last appearance came on Wednesday against the Milwaukee Brewers, when the righty went seven innings, surrendering one earned run while giving up three hits.
+- The righty last pitched on Saturday against the San Francisco Giants, when he went four innings, allowing six earned runs while giving up six hits.

+- In eight games this season, the 30-year-old has an ERA of 7.82, with 7.6 strikeouts per nine innings.
+Opponents are hitting .315 against him.

 © 2023 Data Skrive.
 All rights reserved.